ljodea/dgrtwo.github.com/_posts/2017-4-27-ngrams_correlation_green_climate_fund.md

 {% highlight text %}
 ## # A tibble: 1,276,503 × 3
 ##                  bigram meeting                                      title
 ## *                 <chr>  <fctr>                                     <fctr>
-## 1         board march    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
+## 1      additional rules    B.01 Additional Rules of Procedure of the Board
-## 2           march rev    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
+## 2             board gcf    B.01 Additional Rules of Procedure of the Board
-## 3          rev songdo    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
+## 3        august meeting    B.01 Additional Rules of Procedure of the Board
-## 4      songdo incheon    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
+## 4          board august    B.01 Additional Rules of Procedure of the Board
-## 5    incheon republic    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
+## 5         august geneva    B.01 Additional Rules of Procedure of the Board
-## 6   korea provisional    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
+## 6    geneva switzerland    B.01 Additional Rules of Procedure of the Board
-## 7  provisional agenda    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
+## 7    switzerland agenda    B.01 Additional Rules of Procedure of the Board
-## 8         agenda item    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
+## 8           agenda item    B.01 Additional Rules of Procedure of the Board
-## 9      board proposal    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
+## 9              item gcf    B.01 Additional Rules of Procedure of the Board
-## 10     chairs summary    B.12 2016 Work Plan of the Board: Proposal from the Co-Chairs
+## 10 recommended decision    B.01 Additional Rules of Procedure of the Board
 ## # ... with 1,276,493 more rows
 {% endhighlight %}